 Short Easter Prayers

 Saying a quick prayer is better than not saying a prayer at all.
 For if we show our gratefulness for each and every blessing, more blessings will fill our hearts and lives.
-There’s is always opportunity to say a short prayer, even if it is silent.
+There is always an opportunity to say a short prayer, even if it is silent.
 He will always hear your prayers!

 - Heavenly Father, I thank you for this glorious day we call Easter, where we celebrate the resurrection of your Son, Jesus!
 Let us rejoice in you and not forget why we’re gathering on this Sunday.
-In Jesus’ name I pray, Amen!
+In Jesus’ name, I pray, Amen!

 - O Jesus, I pray that anyone who has not accepted you as their Lord and Savior will see the importance in you today and come through to you, Jesus.
 It is because of you that we have such a beautiful day.
-In your name I pray, Amen.
+In your name, I pray, Amen.

 - Thank you, Lord, for _______!
 Amen!

 - Lord, let your light surround those I love today and forevermore!
 Amen!

 - Dear God, we thank you for showing Your love for us on the cross, giving us the chance to have this glorious day.
 Amen!